 - Not enough solar panels were installed.
 Average yearly energy use must be taken into account when deciding how many panels to install.
 If energy usage exceeds the power generated, you will still get a monthly bill from your utility company.

-- Low production panels were installed.
+- Low-efficiency panels were used.
 The amount of power a solar panel can produce each year depends on the size, manufacture, and material.
 Average solar panels on the market vary between 4-10+ KwH.
-In general, the higher the wattage the more energy produced.
+In general, the higher the wattage the more energy is produced.
 If lower-rated panels are installed and are not capable of meeting a home’s energy needs, you will still get a monthly bill from your utility company.

-- Backup batteries.
+- Solar panel batteries.
 Saving excess energy through batteries connected to a home’s solar system can exponentially increase the amount of power needed.
 The system will prioritize battery storage until they are full before powering a home.
 Often this means several additional panels are needed just for the battery component.
-If this added energy need is not factored in, the system may not be able to cover energy demands and result in a higher monthly energy bill.
+If this added energy need is not factored in, the system may not be able to cover energy demands and resulting in a higher monthly energy bill.

 We understand that in order for the investment in solar panels to make sense, monthly energy costs must be as close to $0 as possible.
 With monthly financing payments less than average energy bills, homeowners can actually save money by making the switch.
 For this reason, we spend more time than average Florida solar contractors determining your home’s energy usage and the ideal design of solar panels so you don’t get stuck with a new bill each month.

 Have questions about monitoring solar panel performance or need more information?
 The experts at Raze Solar are here to help!
 Call or text (904) 595-6835, schedule a free solar panel quote online, or view our services areas and learn how to make the switch.